^

 28 May 2024, 12:02

 In conclusion, the present meta-analysis shows that low vitamin D levels are associated with an increased risk of diabetes in older adults, even after adjusting for various potential confounders.
 This confirms and updates the findings of the 2017 study.
 The results highlight the broader impact of vitamin D beyond bone health.
-Given the prevalence of vitamin D deficiency among older adults and the focus of existing clinical trials on younger populations, further well-designed studies are needed to confirm these findings in very elderly populations.
+Given the prevalence of vitamin D deficiency in older adults and the focus of existing clinical trials on younger populations, further well-designed studies are needed to confirm these findings in very old populations.

 You are reporting a typo in the following text: